 Whether you’ve dreamed of living here your entire life, or a new job has moved you to the city, New York is an overwhelming place when you first get here.
 If you’re new to the area, and you don’t want to look like a tourist, follow these tips and you’ll blend in easily.

-Walk Like A New Yorker
+Walk Like A New YorkerWalk Like A New Yorker

-Accept the Cost of the City
+Accept the Cost of the CityAccept the Cost of the City

 Just about everything in New York is expensive, and the cost of living is very high.
 New Yorkers won’t rent a car in the city because there’s a 19.875 percent sales tax imposed on all car rentals.
 Food costs a lot more in the city than outside of it, and there are bakeries in the city that charge four dollars for one cookie.
 For seasoned New Yorkers, these are just the facts of life.
-To really fit in, just accept it and never mention how shockingly expensive everything is.
+To fit in, accept it and never mention how shockingly expensive everything is.

-Follow Subway Etiquette
+Follow Subway EtiquetteFollow Subway Etiquette

 Next, as you’re getting on the subway train, make sure you quickly step in and allow room for other passengers to get on.
 Don’t feel like you have to hang by the doors until you need to get off.
 Finally, as you’re leaving the train, make sure you’re not blocking a stairway if you need to stop and figure out which direction you’re going.
 The last thing you want to do is stop up foot traffic.

-Avoid Tourist Destinations
+Avoid Tourist DestinationsAvoid Tourist Destinations